BrownCSCI1230/lab08_trimeshes/README.md

 	<img src="handout_images/cube_parameters.jpeg" width="650" margin"auto">
 </p>

-📝 **Task 2.1**
+📝 **Task 2.1 : Make a Tile**

-To create our Cube, you'll first create a tile comprised of two triangles as shown below.
+To create our Cube, you'll first create a plane comprised of two triangles as shown below.
 In the Cube class, implement the `makeTile()` function stub.
-This function generates a plane composed of two triangles.
 Don’t forget the normals!

 <details><summary><b>What are the makeTile() inputs and outputs?</b></summary>